heig-mdt-gio1/material/subjects/basic-principles/README.md

 ### Omnipotent function (2/2)

-Now we have a function that **does everything**: fetch the data from the webservice, create the markers from it, add those marker on the map to display them.
+Our function **does everything**: fetch the data from the webservice, create the markers from it, add those marker on the map to display them.

 It doesn't follow the S.R.P., since it is **directly** responsible of executing all those actions.